What are you saying?

 Trego trench: A long, hot springs-fed, ditch created by Southern Pacific with a backhoe in the 1950s.

-The Way It Is: (“TWII”) annual staff meeting at BMHQ about how things will work on playa that year; a document distributed at that meeting that describes how things will work at the event.
-Available at HQ and distributed via Announce.
+The Way It Is: (“TWII” or “twee”) a document describing how things will work at the event.
+Available at HQ and distributed via Announce; archaic : a staff meeting to develop such a document.

 Trigger words/Trigger issues: Any word or situation that may result in a heightened emotional state (e.g., Bitch, stupid, lost child, etc.).